 PSY 500 Master's Plan Studies (1) Used for continuous enrollment purposes.
 Must be taken as CR/NC.
 Does not count toward fulfillment of degree requirements.
 Pre: Master's or Doctoral candidacy and instructor's consent.

-PSY 601 Applied Multivariate Statistic (4) Advanced statistical techniques used in psychological research and assessment.
+PSY 601 Applied Multivariate Statistic (4) (other) Advanced statistical techniques used in psychological research and assessment.
 Strategies of multivariate data screening, transformation, analysis, and interpretation.
 Computerized statistical packages designed for multivariate analyses.

 PSY 602 Research Meth & Prgm Evaluatn (3) Basic research methodology including quantitative, qualitative, action research, and context-based research.
 Theoretical knowledge and practical experience in program design and evaluation.
 Strong emphasis will be given to the importance of research and program evaluation and the opportunities and difficulties encountered when conducting these in the counseling profession.
 Pre: PSY 601.